TwelveIterationMods/Kuma/README.md

 }
 ```

+If you are using Balm, Kuma is already available to you!
+Balm comes with it included.

 2\.
 In your mod constructor or initializer, start creating key mappings using `Kuma`.

 Kuma API takes care of registering the vanilla `KeyMapping`s at the correct time.